ejolly/pymer4/docs/contributing.rst

 2. A pip installable package uploaded to Pypi
 3. Documentation site deployed to github pages

-The primary way to create these is by publishing a new release via Github.
-This will **automatically** trigger the **Build** and **Build_noarch** workflows, which will:

-- Build, test, and upload conda packages for each platform to anaconda cloud
-- Build and upload to Pypi
-- Build and deploy docs to github-pages

-If any issues arise in this automated process both workflows can also be triggered *manually*.
-Separate options exist for choosing whether to upload each artifact or simply build them (e.g. deploy docs but don't upload builds to pypi or anaconda)
+To create a new release:

+1. Publish a new release via github
+2. Manually trigger the **Build** and **Build_noarch** workflows and enable uploading to the main channel on anaconda, uploading to pypi, and deploying documentation

+*Note: Previously this process was automated to trigger when a github release is made, but this seems to be unreliable as the commit hash is missing and causes runners to not find the built tarballs*

 Packaging Development Releases
 ++++++++++++++++++++++++++++++